 - Tap OK and the Google Pixel will restart into safe mode.
-You can verify that by the “Safe Mode” icon appeared on the left bottom corner of your device.
+You can verify that by the “Safe Mode” icon that appeared on the left bottom corner of your device.

 Once in Safe Mode, you can check whether the overheating problem is resolved.
 If it is, then it is evident that one of the third party applications on your Google Pixel is at fault here.
 Boot the device normally and start uninstalling the third-party apps one by one to check if it solves the overheating problem.

 6. Remove the Application Consuming Most Power

-Uninstalling the application consuming most power will fix the Google Pixel overheating problems.
+Uninstalling the application consuming the most power will fix the Google Pixel overheating problems.
 The reason is that the application in question here takes up a lot of processing and power which heats up the device abnormally.

-If it’s the third party app, you can simply remove it and solve the overheating issue.
-However, for the built-in apps, it may not be possible to uninstall them, so it is recommended to clear cache and data instead of uninstalling.
+If it’s a third-party app, you can simply remove it and solve the overheating issue.
+However, for the built-in apps, it may not be possible to uninstall them.
+So it is recommended to clear cache and data of that particular app and force stop it as an alternative for uninstalling.

-6. Quit using your Google Pixel while charging
+7. Stop using your Google Pixel while charging

 It is advisable to quit using the device when it is charging.
 Your device is already heating up to charge the battery when it’s plugged in.
 Using the device during the charging process will only heat up the device even more.
-Hence, you must stop using your Google Pixel when it’s in the charging mode.
+Hence, you must stop using your Google Pixel when it’s in charging mode.

-7. Wipe Cache Partition
+8. Wipe Cache Partition